Hill’s Ideal Balance Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-Judging by its ingredients alone, Hill’s Ideal Balance dog food looks like an average dry kibble.
+Judging by its ingredients alone, Hill’s Ideal Balance Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.